Cath127/mp1-new-york/README.md

 ### Unsolved Bugs
   1. There was a problem with VS code with the message "Failed to set up dynamic port forwarding connection over SSH to the VS Code server".
 When this happened I lost my live preview.
 Some commits were made before I would have liked because of this.
 I then decided to commit when I finished each part I was doing before this message appeared, therefore I have a lot more commits than I would have liked.
 (By the end of the project there were 143 ports open).
   2. On only an x large screen the Staten Island Ferry card (in the gallery section) is shorter than the other two cards.
+  3. Aria-label added to line 64 (aerial-view2) but had a warning message (Possible misuse of aria-label)when put through the HTML checker.
+  4. Git commits written in the past instead of present tense.

 ## Deployment & Local Deployment